Triumph of the Will: Filming

-The film follows a script similar to The Victory of Faith which is evident when one sees both films side by side.
-For example, the city of Nuremberg scenes—even to the shot of a cat included in the city driving sequence in both films.
-Furthermore, Herbert Windt reused much of his musical score for that film in Triumph des Willens, which he also scored.
-Riefenstahl shot Triumph of the Will on a budget of roughly 280,000 RM (approximately US$110,000 in 1934, $1.54 m in 2015).
-With that said, there were extensive preparations facilitated by the cooperation of party members, the military, and vital help from high-ranking Nazis like Goebbels.
-As Susan Sontag observed, "The Rally was planned not only as a spectacular mass meeting, but as a spectacular propaganda film."
+The film follows a design similar to The Victory of Faith, with the city of Nuremberg scenes, even to the shot of a cat, included in the city driving sequence in both films.
+Herbert Windt reused much of his musical score from Victory of Faith, in Triumph des Willens, which he also scored.

+Riefenstahl's staff had sixteen cameramen, who all had an assistant of their own, using thirty cameras and four complete sound-equipment trucks.
+120 assistants worked on the film.
+Riefenstahl shot an estimated 61 hours of footage to create the two hour film.

+Riefenstahl shot Triumph of the Will on a nominal budget of roughly 280,000 RM (approximately US$110,000 in 1934, $1.54 m in 2015).
+However Hans Saupert, chief of staff for Franz Xaver Schwarz, claimed that the actual cost of the film was 1 million RM.
+Riefenstahl claimed that the film was financed by her own efforts and a distribution agreement with Ufa, but she received a large amount of financial support from the Nazis directly and indirectly through construction projects for the rally.
+While being interrogated after World War II, she admitted to having a Reich Party Account, and she was reimbursed by the Nazis for all expenditures.

+Extensive preparations were facilitated by the cooperation of party members, the military, and high-ranking Nazis like Goebbels.
+In 1975, Susan Sontag claimed that "The Rally was planned not only as a spectacular mass meeting, but as a spectacular propaganda film."
+Goebbels wanted film propaganda to be done using subtle methods, but Triumph of the Will was produced against his wishes.

 Albert Speer, Hitler's personal architect, designed the set in Nuremberg and did most of the coordination for the event.
 Pits were dug in front of the speakers' platform so Riefenstahl could get the camera angles she wanted, and tracks were laid so that her cameramen could get traveling shots of the crowd.
-When rough cuts were not up to par, major party leaders and high-ranking public officials reenacted their speeches in a studio for her.
+When the audio from rough cuts was not up to par, major party leaders and high-ranking public officials reenacted their speeches in a studio for her.

-Riefenstahl had the difficult task of condensing an estimated 61 hours of film into two hours.
+Editing

+Riefenstahl was visited by high-ranking Nazis during the editing process.
+Hitler suggested the title Triumph of the Will in September 1934.
+Goebbels came on 5 December, Hitler and Julius Schaub on 6 December, and Hess on 7 December.
+She started with 130,000 metres of film and reduced it to 3,000 metres by March 1935.
+The final product was almost twice as long as Victory of Faith.

+Walter von Reichenau visited Riefenstahl in December 1934 to see the footage she shot of the military.
+He was disappointed that Riefenstahl was not going to include the footage in the final film due to the poor quality caused by bad weather during the military exercises.
+She later produced Day of Freedom: Our Armed Forces which focused on the military at the 1935 Nuremberg Rally.